 Student employee W-2s are available for pick up in the Business Office at the end of January.
-If not picked up by the designated deadline, W-2s will be mailed to students' legal/home/permanent address.
+If not picked up by the designated deadline, W-2s will be mailed through the U.S. Postal Service to students' legal/home/permanent address.